nayankumar/Rshiny-D3JS/README.md

 # RshinyD3JS
+All the folders of this repository have common structure.
-In the folder of RShiny_D3JS there are 1 folder and 2 files named www, ui.R and server.R which are the part of R Shiny application.
+There are 1 folder and 2 files named www, ui.R and server.R which are the part of R Shiny application.
 Do not change folder's name as it is the static part of R Shiny application.
 Put javascript file and css file inside the www folder.